Foundation Degree: Demolition Management

 Course Entry Criteria

-This foundation degree in Demolition Management is a world first and is being offered by the Institute of Demolition Engineers, supported by the University of Wolverhampton.
+The Foundation Degree in Demolition Management is a world first and is being offered by the Institute of Demolition Engineers, supported by the University of Wolverhampton.
 Access onto the course is open to members of the Institute and to non-members.
-Non-members will be required to demonstrate one or more of the following:
+Non-members will be required to demonstrate one or more of the following;

-- Evidence of prior learning ability by examination or work-based assessment; and or
+1. Evidence of prior learning ability by examination or work based assessment; and or

-- Completion of all course work and or reports within the specified timeframes;
+4. Completion of all course work and or reports within the specified time frames

-- A propensity to learn and an ability to be a team member to assist others as appropriate.
+5. A propensity to learn and an ability to be a team member to assist others as appropriate

-The foundation degree in Demolition Management consists of 13 modules (refer to timetable for details) to be spread over two academic terms (two years, includes Easter and Summer vacations) from October to April/May.
-A certificate of award of achievement will be made at the Institute’s Annual Luncheon by the President together with a higher education credit award of 240 credits from the University of Wolverhampton towards a BSc Top Up Degree in Demolition Management (see website for more details).
+The Foundation Degree in Demolition Management consists of 12 modules to be spread over two academic years including short breaks.
+A certificate of award of achievement will be made at the Institute’s Annual Luncheon by the President together with a higher education credit award of 240 credits from the University of Wolverhampton towards a BSc Top Up Degree in Demolition Management.

 Each module will require the candidate to attend a compulsory teaching day of a minimum 8 hours.
 The module course work consists of a further 40 hours of evidenced work.
 Set course work requiring research for each unit should be in the form of a report and will be between 3,000 and 3,500 words.